project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 When instructed to use a particular dialog, Alice will choose one of these sentences at random.
 This is closer to natural speech.
 That is, many similar phrases mean the same thing.

-### `dialogTemplate` directory
+### `DialogTemplate` directory

 Each Skill defines one or more Intents.
 Intents are defined in the `dialogTemplate` directory.
-The `dialogTemplate` directory is organized by language aswell, however there is just one json file for each language like `en.json` for english.
+The `dialogTemplate` directory is organized by language as well, however there is just one json file for each language like `en.json` for english.

 We will learn about Intents in more detail shortly.